 We will do a proper decoration now.
 The decoration occurrs in the line before the function header.
 The "@" is followed by the decorator function name.

 We will rewrite now our initial example.
-Instead of writing the statement this now:
+Instead of writing the statement we can write

 '''

-foo = our_decorator(foo)
+foo = our decorator(foo)

-we can write

-@our_decorator

 '''